 The Open Championship: The Oldest and Most Revered Major Golf Tournament

-by Jake Tingey & Judd Lyon · Updated: 5/28/23
+by Jacob & David · Updated: 3/11/26

 The Open Championship, also known as The Open or the British Open, is the oldest golf tournament in the world and one of the most prestigious events in the sport.
-As one of the four Major championships in men's golf, alongside the Masters Tournament, the PGA Championship, and the U.S. Open, The Open Championship holds a significant place in the world of golf.
+As one of the four Major championships in men's golf, alongside the Masters Tournament, the PGA Championship, and the U.S. Open, The Open Championship holds a significant place in professional golf.
 The tournament is organized by the R&A and is held annually in mid-July.

 The Open Championship was founded in 1860 and was held annually at Prestwick Golf Club in Scotland.
 Later, the venue for the tournament was rotated among a select group of coastal links golf courses in the United Kingdom.
 The tournament has since expanded to include courses outside of the UK, such as Royal Portrush in Northern Ireland and Royal St. George's in England.